makaronz/workshopsAI_cms/DOCKER_BUILD_FIXES.md

 - **Build Optimization**: .dockerignore reduces Docker build context
 - **Firebase Integration**: Firebase packages are properly included in the build

-The Docker build should now complete successfully on Railway or any other platform.
+The Docker build should now complete successfully on any PaaS platform (DigitalOcean, Render, Fly.io, etc.).